v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 6. Hai Chu’s contact record was for a Mail Contact.
 Holly now wants to create a second contact, but this time for a Mail User.
-On the menu bar above the Contacts list, select **+Add a contact** to add another contact.
+On the menu bar above the Contacts list, select **+Add a contact** to add another contact. <br/>

+    	**Note:** A Mail User is an individual who needs to use the company domain even though they are not a full-time employee (for example, contractors, advisors, and selective temporary staff).
+Defining a Mail User will forward email to the individual’s external email when mail is sent to the contact’s internal company account.  <br/>

+        ‎**WARNING**: A Mail User does not need a license to access SharePoint Online; the user simply needs to be given access to it.  <br/>

 7. In the **Add contact** pane that appears on the right, enter the following
     information: <br/>

     -   Contact type: **Mail user** (this should be selected by default) <br/>

-        **Note:** The Mail User option is for individuals who need to use the company domain even though they are not a full-time employee (for example, contractors, advisors, and selective temporary staff).
-This option will forward email to the individual’s external email when mail is sent to the contact’s internal company account.  <br/>

-        ‎**WARNING**: A Mail User does not need a license to access SharePoint Online; the user simply needs to be given access to it.  <br/>

     -   First name: **Bill**